-Cookie dough.Yummy, yummy cookie dough.
 I mean, the fact that I feel like I’m supposed to think that Laurel and Oliver are meant to be is already a point in Tommy/Laurel’s favor.
 (I’m just a rebel like that.)
-Add to that my personal favorite trope of the second-rate best friend (sometimes “lieutenant”) taking the favored’s girl.
-(Second-rate because Tommy is portrayed as immature, while Oliver is a freaking grown-up for real superhero.)
+Add to that my personal favorite trope of the “second-rate” best friend taking the favored’s girl.
+(Second-rate because Tommy is portrayed as immature, while Oliver is a freaking grown-up for real superhero.
+In other examples there are other differences, but it’s usually to do with morality.)
 On top of that we have to great dynamic formed by the differences in Tommy and Laurel’s personalities.
 She seems to view her hook-ups with Tommy as “lapses”, and doesn’t trust that Tommy is even capable or interested in monogamy.
 I’m sure she thinks she’s too good for him, and he makes fun of her always trying to save the world, but I think he admires it as well.

 He argues with her protests against them as a couple, even saying that he wants to make a real try of it with her.
 He tells her he thought that the only thing keeping her from getting back with Oliver was himself.
 And she tells him essentially that he’s being far too generous.